serghine-abdelillah/Calculator/README.md

 In the App folder there is an app that runs in the web, mobile and desktop

 ## Running
-You can run this project in your local machine by cloning the project and installing the languages you need \ Test the web App [Here](https://serghine-abdelillah.github.io/Calculator/) \
+You can run this project in your local machine by cloning the project and installing the languages you need. \ Test the web App [Here](https://serghine-abdelillah.github.io/Calculator/) \

 ## Steps to run the files from VS code